pvaidyan/guidance-for-multi-region-resilient-microservice-on-aws/README.md

 ## Deployment Steps

 We use make file to automate the deployment commands.
-The make file is optimized for [AWS Cloud9](https://aws.amazon.com/pm/cloud9/) which is Cloud Integrated Development Environment (IDE) for writing, running, and debugging code.
-Please go through this [document](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial-create-environment.html) to know how to launch a AWS Cloud9 environment in the Primary Region.
+The make file is optimized for Mac.
+If you plan to deploy the solution from another OS, you may have to update few commands.

 1. Deploy the full solution from the `deployment` folder
     ```shell